 Your physician may suggest using a type of spinal instrumentation to hold your vertebrae together.
-Spinal instrumentation may depend of a variety of factors such as your age, the number of vertebrae involved and other health factors.
+Spinal instrumentation may depend on a variety of factors such as your age, the number of vertebrae involved, and other health factors.

 The Risks of Spinal Fusion

 While spine surgery has been very successful for thousands of patients throughout the years, especially those with scoliosis, it does have a few limitations.